 Supercompensation – Manage the Progress

-Earlier a 10 percent progression was recommended, but experiences among other things with Periodization where the goal is to avoid stagnation and ensure a shape top at the right time showed that the number of injuries was too high with 10 percent.
+Earlier a 10 percent progression was recommended.
+But experiences with Periodization among other things where the goal is to avoid stagnation and ensure a shape top at the right time showed that the number of injuries was too high with 10 percent.

 So, experience tells us that it’s necessary to increase training more slowly.
-It is recommended that every two or three weeks a restitution week has to be added where the training is reduced by approx. 50 percent.
+It is also recommended that every two or three weeks a restitution week has to be added where the training is reduced by approx. 50 percent.

 If you are interested in Supercompensation like me, I hope you like this page and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.